Hayes, Hillingdon: Culture

 Hayes's Beck Theatre opened in 1977, and offers a wide range of touring shows in a welcoming modern building.
 "The Beck" is very much a community theatre, offering one-night concerts, comedy, drama, films, opera, and pantomime.

 The Open Air Theatre, Barra Hall Park originated in 1951 as a community venue for music, theatre and dance.
 The local community raised funds for a 2005 rebuild.

-Hayes's Green Library is situated in the Botwell Green Leisure Centre (address: East Avenue, UB3 2HW), which in 2010 replaced both the old Hayes Library (opened 1933 on Golden Crescent) and the old swimming baths (opened 1967 on the opposite side of Central Avenue).
-The old swimming baths building remained derelict following its 2010 closure, until Hillingdon Council demolished it in late 2012 having first given itself planning permission for a housing scheme on the site.
-In 2017, a branch of Lidl opened on the former baths site.
+Hayes's Botwell Green Library is situated in the Leisure Centre (address: East Avenue, UB3 2HW), which in 2010 replaced both the old Hayes Library (opened 1933 on Golden Crescent) and the old swimming baths (opened 1967 on the opposite side of Central Avenue).
+Following its 2010 closure, the derelict old Hayes Pool building was close to being used as a location for 2012 James Bond film Skyfall, but in late 2012 the Council demolished it, and in 2017 a branch of Lidl opened on the former baths site.